 State and Federal Exemptions in a Chapter 7 Bankruptcy

 The purpose of bankruptcy is to give you a fresh start.
-A Chapter 7 bankruptcy wipes out most of your debts by liquidating what you own—the case trustee sells your property to pay your unsecured creditors.
+A Chapter 7 bankruptcy wipes out most of your debts by liquidating what you own—the case trustee sells your nonexempt property to pay your unsecured creditors.
 However, not all of your property is available to the trustee to sell.
 Much of your personal property and possibly your home are protected by exemptions, which are rights granted to individual debtors by statute that exempt specific categories of property or dollar amounts of specific property from levy, either by creditors or by the bankruptcy trustee.
 The purpose of exemptions is to give the bankruptcy petitioner at least a minimum amount of property and money to live.

 Exempt and Nonexempt Property

 Exempt property is property that you are either permitted to keep or to be paid the exemption value if the trustee decides to sell it.
 However, the trustee will not sell the property unless it is significantly more valuable than the exemption limit.
 Nonexempt property is property that can be taken and sold by the trustee to pay unsecured creditors.
-However, the trustee will only sell the nonexempt property if the probable sale price is significantly greater than the sales cost, liens on the property, and your exemption amount.
+However, the trustee will only sell nonexempt property if the probable sale price is significantly greater than the total of sales cost, liens on the property, and your exemption amount.

-There are state exemptions and federal exemptions, but which exemptions that are available to you depend on your state of domicile, which is generally where you live when you file for bankruptcy.
+There are state exemptions and federal exemptions, but which exemptions are available to you depend on your state of domicile, which is generally where you live when you file for bankruptcy.
 Even though the bankruptcy code is federal code, the exemptions are determined by state law.
 You may be able to use federal exemptions, but only if your state allows it.

 States that allow either state or federal exemptions: